Honor Harger

 Possible Worlds

 I am a curator of possible worlds, working at the intersection of art, science, and futures thinking.
-Originally from New Zealand and now based in Singapore, I am Director of the ArtScience Museum, where I lead a programme shaped by interdisciplinary research and public engagement.
+I am originally from New Zealand and now based in Singapore.